 The Council has committed to the preparation of a new Local Plan covering the period up to 2041.
-The emerging plan is currently at the 'Regulation 18' stage of plan preparation, where views are sought on the content of the plan and different options and alternatives are considered and tested.
-An initial public consultation, 'Your Voice Counts' took place from August - October 2022 seeking general views on what sort of issues the new plan should focus on.
-More recently, a further public consultation took place from 30 August - 25 October 2023, and sought specific views on potential draft objectives for the new plan, along with different scenarios for the potential future pattern for growth and ideas/opportunities for how land might be used across the District, as well as a call for sites which Officers are assessing their potential suitability.
-The consultation was held predominantly online via the Council's digital engagement platform, citizenlab, but also included a number of 'in-person' events.
-225 individuals and stakeholder organisations responded through citizenlab and a further 180 representations were received via email or letter.
+The emerging plan is currently at the 'Regulation 18' stage of plan preparation where views are sought on the content of the plan and different options and alternatives considered and tested.
+An initial public consultation 'Your Voice Counts' took place from August - October 2022 seeking general views on what sort of issues the new plan should focus on.
+More recently, a further public consultation took place from 30 August - 25 October 2023 and sought specific views on potential draft objectives for the new plan along with different scenarios for the potential future pattern for growth and ideas/opportunities for how land might be used across the District.
+The consultation was held predominantly online via the Council's digital engagement platform citizenlab (https://yourvoice.westoxon.gov.uk/en-GB/) but also included a number of 'in-person' events.
+225 individuals and stakeholder organisations responded through citizenlab and a further 180 representations were received via email/letter.
 Further public consultation will take place in the new year as the Local Plan moves forward through further Regulation 18 consultation.
-It is anticipated that this will comprise a series of preferred policy approaches, building on the consultation feedback to date and emerging technical evidence on issues such as housing need.
-The Environment Agency has launched their 'Spheres of Influence' Project, for which WODC is one of three pilot areas nationally.
-Participation in this initiative will help shape local plan policies related to the water environment.
+It is anticipated that this will comprise a series of preferred policy approaches building on the consultation feedback to date and emerging technical evidence on issues such as housing need.

-A Biodiversity Land Management Plan has been created in collaboration with Ubico which aims to establish habitat enhancements, including decreasing mowing frequency, establishing urban meadows, adjusting floodplain meadow management, implementing invasive species control, and addressing subsidence issues.
-Ubico have started winter works, including subsidence areas around Deer Park Estate.
+A Biodiversity Land Management Plan has been created in collaboration with Ubico which aims to establish habitat enhancements, comprising decreasing mowing frequency, establishing urban meadows, adjusting floodplain meadow management, implementing invasive species control, and addressing subsidence issues.
+Ubico successfully concluded summer works of invasive species and meadow management.
+A review of the summer and winter activities has been undertaken which highlighted the challenges in the rise of the volume of grass arisings and addressing the Madley pond management intricacies.

 The Deer Park South Access Project is progressing with infrastructure improvements designed to enhance public access to the woodland adjacent to the strategic development area with the installation of two new bridges over the Colwell Brook.
-Footpath improvements have been completed, with a bench installed looking out over the sites balancing ponds.
-Additionally, the project team is collaborating with a local artist and local schools to craft a woodland trail, which provides an opportunity for young people in the local area to influence the shaping of this space.
+Footpath improvements are scheduled, and the contractor is due to visit during Q3 to explore ways to enhance access from the bridleway to the designated view place.
+Additionally, the project team is collaborating with a local artist and local schools to craft a woodland trail which provides an opportunity for young people in the local area to influence the shaping of this space.